Alto-Auto/visulize_ansys_rst_result/README.md

 - Loads result files
 - Plots nodal displacements, von Mises stress
 - Press `a` to activate interactive probe mode (click on mesh to get values)
-- Press `s` to clear all probe markers
+- Press `c` to clear all probe markers

 ---
 ## Results